Exploring Charentes at an easy pace – on foot, by bicycle, boat or donkey…

 - the Canal des deux mers à vélo (from Royan to Sète)

-Whether you want to travel just a few miles or to set off for several days, there are other excellent itineraries such as the unmissable tour of the île de Ré or the less well-known, but equally enjoyable tour de Charente.
+Whether you want to travel just a few miles or to set off for several days.
+There are other excellent itineraries such as the unmissable tour of the île de Ré.
+Likewise, the less well-known, but equally which is enjoyable tour de Charente.

 Don’t forget you can download the Loopi route planning app to help you prepare your journeys or give you ideas for trips.